iEngage/java-sdk/docs/NotificationApi.md

 Create custom notification

 This service allows a user to create a notification.
 The following fields(key:value) are required to be present in the Notification JSON object.
-Refer to the Model &amp; Model Schema of the expected JSON Object for the body of this API.&lt;/br&gt;&lt;b&gt;Required fields &lt;/br&gt;1. title &lt;/br&gt;2. body &lt;/br&gt;3. extraData &lt;/br&gt;4. roleName OR toUser: { emailId }
+Refer to the Model &amp; Model Schema of the expected JSON Object for the body of this API. **Required fields**  1. title  2. body  3. extraData  4. roleName OR toUser: { emailId }

 ### Example
 ```java